-Headteachers have a duty to the pupils in their care not only to ensure a safe school enviroment, and a good learning enviroment but also to look out for the welfare of their pupils and to spot issues like drug abuse.
-Pupils dealing drugs and selling them to other pupils is alo an increasing risk in schools and teachers need to be vigilant.
+Headteachers have a duty to the pupils in their care not only to ensure a safe school environment, and a good learning environment but also to look out for the welfare of their pupils and to spot issues like drug abuse.
+Pupils dealing drugs and selling them to other pupils is also an increased risk in schools and teachers need to be vigilant.

 Consent is required to perform a drug test

 If you wish to test pupils, you must first obtain their consent and also the consent of their parents.
 Either may refuse and this should be documented.

 Make sure that you have a drug and alcohol testing policy

 As drug use in now so prevalent in the UK teenage population, it is advisable that all schools and in particular secondary schools have a drug and alcohol policy that makes it very clear that attending school while under the influence of drugs or alcohol, or bringing drugs into school is not acceptable.
 In this policy, you can also layout your drug testing policy.

 What drugs should we screen for in schools?

 The obvious drugs to screen for cannabis & Synthetic CannabisThese two are the drugs you are most likely to test positive for in this age group.

 It is also worth testing for Ketamine, Opiates, Amphetamines, MDMA (Ecstasy), Methamphetamine (crystal meth) and Benzodiazepines but these will be detected less often than Cannabis.
 Some schools also test for Cotinine (smoking detection test )